EunSeong-Park/EunSeong-Park.github.io/contents/2020_ITinerary/posts/post4.md

 # Pygame
 ## Introduction
-**PyGame library provides various tools for multimedia and game.** What do you want to make with this?
+**Pygame library provides various tools for multimedia and game.** What do you want to make with this?
 After some exercises, you can make a fun game with YOUR OWN IDEA!

 ## Pre-class Lecture Video
 (It will be uploaded on Dec 5)